Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 9 SYDNEY

 So green and Gaelic is Cape Breton Island that Scotsman Alexander Graham Bell called it home for the last 37 years of his life.
 In fact, Cape Breton was principally settled by Highland Scots whose families had come out on the wrong side of rebellions against the Crown.
 You can still see this heritage in the accents in some remote villages—and in the great popularity of Scottish-style folk music.
-Today, you may choose to travel along the scenic Cabot Trail or visit historic Louisbourg Fortress, which recreates life in French-occupied Canada.
+Today, you may choose to travel along the scenic Cabot Trail or visit historic Louisbourg Fortress, which recreates life in New French.

 Day 10 HALIFAX